DRBD-Mamba for Robust and Efficient Brain Tumor Segmentation with Analytical Insights: The Proposed Methodology

 \subsubsection{Quantizer}

 The fused representations provide rich contextual encoding, which is further structured in the latent space through a discretization mechanism.
 Specifically, we introduce a vector quantizer (VQ) that transforms the continuous Mamba features ($Y$) into a finite set of embedding vectors.
-This transformation from continuous to discrete space not only improves robustness to noise but also discourages the model from memorizing training instances, thereby promoting the learning of more generalizable features.
+This transformation from continuous to discrete space improves robustness to noise and encourages the learning of more generalizable feature representations.

 The vector quantizer is parameterized by a codebook $E = { e_k }_{k=1}^K$, comprising $K$ embedding vectors of dimensionality $D$.
 Given an encoded latent representation $Y(x)$, quantization is performed by assigning it to the closest entry in the codebook based on Euclidean distance: